namugach/dockit/README.md

 - `connect`: Connect to a running container
 - `status`: Check container status
 - `migrate`: Upgrade to a newer version
+- `run`: Automatically initialize, build, and start container without interaction
+- `join`: Automatically initialize, build, start, and connect to container in one command
 - `help`: Display help information

 ## License